SuperMatt/OopsMyBAD/oops/README.md

-# Oops - Ok or panic system
+# Oops - Ok or page system
 Oops is a command wrapper which triggers a PagerDutyV2 integration event if it exits with a non-zero status, creating an incident.
 If the same command is run again and exists successfully, it resolves the original incident.

 ## Usage